 The San Francisco Symphony believes a well-rounded education for schoolchildren must include the study of music and the arts.
 Music is a core curriculum subject legislated at state and national levels.
 The AIM program ensures equity and access to music learning for all 1st through 5th graders in the SFUSD.
-AIM is particularly beneficial to San Francisco's multicultural children, since the program introduces them to a variety of musical styles that can be found in the City of San Francisco, many from outside the Western classical tradition.
+AIM mirrors the diversity of the City of San Francisco by introducing schoolchildren to a variety of musical styles that can be found in the City of San Francisco, many from outside the Western classical tradition.
 Exposure to a mix of diverse musical genres helps engender in children a heightened awareness of their own arts heritage and fosters an understanding and respect for other cultures.